macklab/BrainMaker/README.md

  bids_dir                    The directory with the input dataset formatted
                              according to the BIDS standard.
  output_dir                  The directory where the output files should be stored.
- group                       BrainMaker only allows for group level analysis.
+ participant                 BrainMaker only allows for participant level analysis.

 required arguments:
  --participant_label PARTICIPANT_LABEL
-                             The label for the participant to be converted into the
+                             The label for the participant's data to be used to create printable files.
-                             printable files.

 optional arguments:
  -h, --help                  Show this help message and exit.
  --freesurfer_output_loc FREESURFER_OUTPUT_DIR
                              The subdirectory within the BIDS directory where the
                              participant's reconstructed surfaces are located.